Aniketraje19/Advent_of_code_2022/Day02/problem.md

 In the third round, you will defeat your opponent's Scissors with Rock for a score of 1 + 6 = 7.
 Now that you're correctly decrypting the ultra top secret strategy guide, you would get a total score of 12.

-Following the Elf's instructions for the second column, what would your total score be if everything goes exactly according to your strategy guide?
+<b>Following the Elf's instructions for the second column, what would your total score be if everything goes exactly according to your strategy guide?

-<b> Puzzle answer was 16098</b>
+ Puzzle answer was 16098</b>

 Both parts of this puzzle are complete!
 They provide two gold stars: **